wp-plugins/sell-media/readme.txt

 == Changelog ==

+= 1.6.4 =
+* Feature: Added various hooks and filters
+* Feature: Using jQuery validation in place of HTML5 validation
+* Tweak: Allowed for translation of "Pending" on the `sell_media_download_list` shortcode
+* Tweak: Added link to purchased item from payments page
+* Tweak: Added "Lost your password?" link to the check out page
+* Tweak: Fixing issue where currency symbol on admin pages
+* Tweak: Administrators can now buy products while logged in
+* Tweak: Updated admin payments UI
+* Tweak: Deriving a more reliable IPN URL for some users
+* Bug: Fixing issue with 3.7 and `save_post`
+* Bug: Fixing issue when quantity was updated on the checkout page the subtotal was not correctly updated
+* Bug: Fixing issue where session was not starting for some users

 = 1.6.3 =
 * Bug: Fixing issue where sizes from price group did not show in select box
-* Bug: Fixing issue where downloa link would show when users purchased a reprint
+* Bug: Fixing issue where download link would show when users purchased a reprint

 = 1.6.2 =